Pathum-Dilhara/Azure-Load-Balancer/README.md

-# 🌐 Web Hosting with Load Balancing using Azure
+# 🌐 Web Hosting with Load Balancing using Azure and Terraform

 This project demonstrates a basic web hosting architecture on Microsoft Azure with high availability and load balancing.
 The setup includes **Azure Virtual Machines**, **Azure Application Gateway**, and **Azure Traffic Manager**, running on **Linux** VMs and serving static web content built with **HTML**.